TomaszWalat/ShadersDevTool/README.md

  - "ShadersDevTool.exe" file
  - "media" folder
  - "shader" folder
- - "imgui.ini" file (techincially not needed, however, it stores the position of UI elementes)
+ - "imgui.ini" file (technically not needed, however, it stores the position of UI elements)

 (Everything listed is included in the release .zip)

 The files / folders listed needed to be in the same directory - for full structure see architecture section below.

-Note: Unfortunatlly I believe there is a memory leak, which (according to analysis tools) seems to be coming from 3rd party files - this will be fixed in the future.
+Note: Unfortunately I believe there is a memory leak, which (according to analysis tools) seems to be coming from 3rd party files - this will be fixed in the future.

 ---
 ## Architecture